phrawzty/datadog_k8s_workshop/README.md

 ## Overview

-In the first part of the workshop we'll install [Minikube](https://github.com/kubernetes/minikube).
+In the first part of the workshop, we'll install [Minikube](https://github.com/kubernetes/minikube).
 > Minikube is a tool that makes it easy to run Kubernetes locally.
 Minikube runs a single-node Kubernetes cluster inside a VM on your laptop for users looking to try out Kubernetes or develop with it day-to-day.

-In the second part of the workshop we'll deploy a basic application stack via Kubernetes.
+In the second part of the workshop, we'll deploy a basic application stack via Kubernetes.
 We'll also see how to deploy the Datadog Agent and explore some of the features of Datadog itself.

+In the third and final part of the workshop, we'll see how to gain knowledge and insight into the Kubernetes cluster via Datadog.

 # Part one: Minikube and friends